-In 2020, impairment and other costs not in the normal course of business of \$20 million (after-tax and noncontrolling interests) were recorded.
+In 2020, impairment and other costs not in the normal course of business of \$30 million after-tax were recorded.
 These costs mainly relate to certain assets that no longer represent strategic value to the Company.

-Canadian Utilities' subsidiary ATCO Oil & Gas Ltd. holds a five per cent working interest in oil and gas assets in Northern Canada.
-With continued low oil prices and the COVID-19 pandemic continuing to cause economic uncertainty, an impairment of \$9 million was recorded in the second quarter of 2020 reflecting the reduced likelihood of future recovery of these costs.
+The Company's subsidiary ATCO Oil & Gas Ltd. holds a five per cent working interest in oil and gas assets in Northern Canada.
+With continued low oil prices and the COVID-19 pandemic continuing to cause economic uncertainty, an impairment of \$18 million was recorded reflecting the reduced likelihood of future recovery of these costs.